 Low frequency rTMS.

-In addition to the HF-rTMS studies in the treatment of depression, several LF-rTMS studies have been performed (Fitzgerald et al., 2003; Januel et al., 2006; Klein et al., 1999).
-For example; Klein et al. (1999) showed in a large sham-controlled study that 1 Hz rTMS, in which 70 patients were randomly assigned to sham or active treatment, yielded a response rate of 49% in the active treatment as compared to 25% in the sham.
-This study also showed a significant larger improvement in depression scores in the active as compared to the sham group.
+In addition to the HF-rTMS studies, several LF-rTMS studies have been performed (Fitzgerald et al., 2003; Januel et al., 2006; Klein et al., 1999).
+For example, in a large sham-controlled study Klein et al. (Klein et al., 1999) showed that 1 Hz rTMS, in which 70 patients were randomly assigned to sham or active treatment, showed significantly larger improvement in depression scores in the active as compared to the sham group.
 In the largest controlled study on LF-rTMS in depression, 130 patients were initially assigned to a stimulation protocol of either 1 or 2 Hz (Fitzgerald et al., 2006).
 Of the 130 patients enrolled, approximately 51% could be classified as responders after 10 days of treatment.
-Interestingly the response rates between the 1 Hz and 2 Hz did not significantly differ.
-Although LF-rTMS is a more recently developed protocol and is less well studied, it appears to have beneficial effects comparable to HF-rTMS.
+Interestingly, the response rates between the 1 Hz and 2 Hz did not significantly differ.
+Although LF-rTMS is a more recently developed protocol and is less well studied, it appears to have beneficial effects comparable to those of HF-rTMS.

-In order to systematically investigate if HF or LF-rTMS is more beneficial, protocols were directly compared (Fitzgerald et al., 2003; Fitzgerald, Hoy, Daskalakis & Kulkarni, 2009; Isenberg et al., 2005).
+In order to systematically investigate if HF or LF-rTMS is more beneficial, protocols were directly compared (Fitzgerald et al., 2003; Fitzgerald, Hoy, Daskalakis, & Kulkarni, 2009; Isenberg et al., 2005).
 In a double-blind, randomized, sham-controlled study, 60 treatment resistant patients were divided into three groups; one received HF-rTMS trains to the left prefrontal cortex at 10 Hz, the second group received five LF-rTMS trains at 1 Hz to the right prefrontal cortex and the third group received sham treatment.
-The clinical results showed that the groups treated with HF-rTMS and LF-rTMS had a similar reduction in depressive symptoms, and for both groups, treatment response was better than within the sham group (Fitzgerald et al., 2003).
+The clinical results showed that the groups treated with HF-rTMS and LF-rTMS had a similar reduction in depressive symptoms and, for both groups, treatment response was better than within the sham group (Fitzgerald et al., 2003).
 In another study with a similar aim, 27 subjects were assigned to either HF-rTMS (10Hz) or LF-rTMS (1Hz) rTMS.
 It was concluded that both treatment modalities appeared to be equally efficacious (Fitzgerald et al., 2009) also supported by a large open-label study (Donse, Padberg, Sack, Rush, & Arns, 2018).
 Schutter (Schutter 2010), based on a meta-analysis of all randomized controlled LF-rTMS studies in depression, suggested that LF-rTMS might even be more beneficial than HF-rTMS.
 However, direct comparisons of the effect sizes of HF and LF-rTMS did not show a statistically significant difference due to overlapping confidence intervals.
 More research with larger samples is required to confirm these findings and demonstrate if LF-rTMS and HF-rTMS are similarly efficacious, or if LF-rTMS is more efficacious than HF-rTMS.
 Aside from the comparison of clinical effects, it appears that LF-rTMS is better tolerated i.e. patients reported less headaches.
-It may also minimize the risk of inducing adverse events like seizures (Schutter, 2010).
+It may also minimize the risk of inducing adverse events like seizures (Rossi et al., 2009).

-Although the vast majority of studies have focused on low frequency stimulation applied to the right and high frequency stimulation applied to the left prefrontal cortex, it is to be noted that in a few studies parameters have varied from these traditional sites.
+Although the vast majority of studies have focused on low frequency stimulation applied to the right and high frequency stimulation applied to the left dorsolateral prefrontal cortex, it is to be noted that in a few studies parameters have varied from these traditional sites.
 In one of large study in 219 depressed patients, no effects of laterality and frequency were found while all patients showed a reduction in their depression symptoms (Fitzgerald et al., 2010).
 This may implicate that low frequency stimulation applied to the left may also have antidepressant effects, thus questioning the traditional model of laterality and frequency in depression, with respect to the DLPFC.

 Combined HF and LF-rTMS protocols.